kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 kubectl -n dcgm-exporter get pods
 ```

+Finally, perform a validation step to ensure that metrics are working as expected.
+See the [Validation](#validation) section for details.

 ### GKE

 To install DCGM Exporter on a GKE autopilot cluster where the worker nodes use the default [Container Optimized OS (COS)](https://cloud.google.com/container-optimized-os/docs), use the following values.
 The GKE-provided label `cloud.google.com/gke-accelerator` is used to attract DCGM Exporter pods to nodes with NVIDIA GPUs.